katonage/pluvianus/README.md

 ## Installation

 This package is intended for installation within an existing CaImAn conda environment.
 Please refer to the [CaImAn installation instructions](https://caiman.readthedocs.io/en/latest/Installation.html) to set up this environment.
-Do not install Pluvianus via `pip install pluvianus` outside of the CaImAn environment.
+Do not install Pluvianus outside of the CaImAn environment!

+### From Source
 Steps:
 1. Clone the repository:
    ```bash